ethereumbook/ethereumbook/README.md

 # Mastering Ethereum: 2nd Edition

+This book is intended for developers who want to understand Ethereum and smart contract development.

 This is the second edition of the book "Mastering Ethereum".
 You can access the book in the following ways:

 - [Buy the book on Amazon](https://www.amazon.com/_/dp/1098168429?smid=ATVPDKIKX0DER&_encoding=UTF8&tag=oreilly20-20)